Chapter 1 Week 1

 1.7.1 Activity 3: Building your own data

-You will get a better understanding of how data represents what you are measuring if you have a go at building your own dataset.
-We will do this here by using data from X (formerly known as Twitter).
+You will better understand how data represents what you are measuring if you have a go at building your own dataset.
+We will do this here by using data from X (formerly known as Twitter) (you will need to log in).
 You are most likely familiar with Twitter.
 You probably even tweet yourself.
 But even if you have never used Twitter (recently renamed as “X”), you will no doubt know someone who does.
 In fact, many police forces use Twitter.
-Greater Manchester Police (GMP) is one of these forces, and in particular, GMP City Centre like to keep their followers updated.
+Greater Manchester Police (GMP) is one of these forces, and in particular, GMP City Centre likes to keep its followers updated.
 Recently, the Manchester Evening News had an article based on following GMP City Centre’s tweets for one Saturday night.
 You can read about that here.

 Evidently, tweets present really exciting and rich data.
-However they do not come in a format that is readily available for analysis in the form that we just presented here.
+However, they do not come in a readily available format for analysis in the form we just presented here.
 But what you can do is collect data from tweets.
 And this is your task for your first lab activity.

 But first things first, we need a tool.
-As discussed, we’ll mostly be using Excel in this course.
-So open up Excel and create a brand new spreadsheet.
+As discussed, we’ll mainly be using Excel in this course.
+So, open up Excel and create a brand new spreadsheet.

 Your first activity is to create a column header for each variable we want to collect.
 The easiest way to do this is just to make the first row your column headers.
 You can go ahead and create a column for each of the variables we are interested in collecting about each tweet.
 These are: